-- 1) Priority will be given to children living outside the catchment area who will have an older sibling of compulsory school age (11-16) at the school on the day they are due to start there. - 2) Secondly, priority will be given to children living outside the catchment area without an older sibling at the school, but who have attended a maintained primary school that lies within the secondary school's catchment area, for more than a whole academic year immediately prior to transfer. - 3) After that, priority will be given to other children who live outside the catchment area.
+- Children living outside the school's catchment area with a who will have a sibling of compulsory school age (11 16) at the school on the day they are due to start there. - 6b Children living outside the catchment area, who have attended a state-funded primary school that lies within the secondary school's catchment area, for more than a whole academic year immediately prior to transfer. - 6c All other children living outside the school's catchment area

-If, in any of the above priority categories, there are more applications than there are places available, priority will be given on the basis of distance measured as a straight line on a computerised mapping system between the home address and the nearest entrance gate of the school by pinpointing their easting's and northings.
+If, in any of the above priority categories, there are more applications than there are places available, priority will be given on the basis of distance measured as a straight line on a computerised mapping system between the home address and the nearest entrance gate of the school by pinpointing their eastings and northings.
 The shortest distance will be given priority.
 Where two addresses are within the same block of flats, the lowest number of flat or nearest the ground floor will be deemed to be the nearest in distance.